getgrit/stdlib/.grit/patterns/go/mux_go_v5.md

 }
 ```

-## Dimensions API initialization
+## Dimensions API

 The Dimensions API has been moved under the `Data` namespace of the client, with two methods: `List` and `ListValues`.
+The `ListValues` receives params from the `data.DimensionListValuesParams` struct.

 ```go
 package main